natalie344/stepik---auto-tests-course/README.md

 # stepik---auto-tests-course
-This is my homework for stepic
+This is Natalie's homework for stepic